 PrEP To Prevent HIV

 PrEP stands for pre-exposure prophylaxis.
-PrEP is taken by HIV negative people before having sex (pre-exposure) and after sex, to prevent HIV (this is called prophylaxis).
+PrEP is taken by HIV negative people before having sex (pre-exposure) to prevent HIV (this is called prophylaxis).
+PrEP medication is oral antiretroviral therapy (ART).

 PrEP has been shown in many studies to be safe and highly effective at preventing HIV.
-When taken correctly PrEP has been found to be about 99% effective.
+When taken correctly PrEP has been found to be over 99% effective, but is still best used in combination with other HIV prevention measures.
+PrEP does not protect against other STIs.
+For example, syphilis, chlamydia, gonorrhoea and hepatitis C.

-If you decide to use PrEP, it is important to do this with support from a healthcare professional.
+If you decide to use PrEP, it is important to do this with support from a healthcare professional as they will monitor your experience of the medication and ensure you continue to stay well.

 Benefits Of PrEP